ntodorov/dotenv-transformer/README.md

 - `-e, --env <environment name>`: The name of the environment we are deploying to (required)
 - `-df, --dotenvFolder <path to the .env.?? files>`: Path to the folder containing .env.deploy file and/or .env. specific files (required)
 - `-o, --outputFile <file name with path>`: file name with path to save the interpolated environment variables - defalut: .env.build in current folder
+- `-kv, --keyvault <Key Vault>`: (optional) Key Vault Name - if provided the tool will get the secret values from it.